jatinmonga-ai/python-beginner-projects/README_v1.md

 2. Run the script:
 3. Enter any text or URL you want
 4. Your QR code will be saved automatically as `my_qr_code.png` in the same folder, you saved original file.

+#7.
+Simple Quiz Game

+A small, console-based quiz game built from scratch.
+The quiz asks 4 simple questions; the user can answer them in any order or exit early.
+At the end, the program shows the final score.

+## Features
+- Ask 4 different questions.
+- User can choose which question to answer (by entering 1–4).
+- At any time, the user can choose option 5 to exit.
+- Tracks how many questions were answered and total score.
+- At exit:
+  - If user answered all questions → shows pass/fail result based on score.
+  - If user exited before finishing all questions → shows “quiz not completed” message.
+- Validates input: ensures user enters a valid menu choice.
+- Simple console interaction — no external libraries required.

+## 🧑‍💻 How to Run
+1. Make sure you have Python installed.
+2. Save the main code in a file, e.g., `Quiz game.py`.
+3. Open a terminal (or command prompt), go to the folder containing `Quiz game.py`.